ryo33/dioxus-tabular/README.md

 Tables support declarative multi-column sorting with priority control:

-- Click a column header to sort by that column
-- Sort records are maintained in priority order
 - Each column can define its own comparison logic via `TableColumn::compare()`
+- Each column can request:
+  - sort direction (ascending or descending) or toggle the direction
+  - sort priority (primary or last)
+  - sort removal
+- All sort requests are applied automatically when rendering rows

 ### Row Filtering

 Columns can implement custom filtering logic:

 - Each column defines its own `TableColumn::filter()` method
-- Filters can maintain reactive state using `Signal`
-- All filters are applied automatically when rendering rows
+- All filters from all columns are applied automatically when rendering rows

 ### Column Ordering and Visibility